jacebenson/cedar/docs/docs/connection-pooling.md

 # Connection Pooling

-> ⚠ **Work in Progress** ⚠️
+> ⚠️ **Work in Progress** ⚠️
 >
 > There's more to document here.
-In the meantime, you can check our [community forum](https://community.redwoodjs.com/search?q=connection%20pooling) for answers.
+In the meantime, you can check the [Redwood community forums](https://community.redwoodjs.com/search?q=connection%20pooling) for answers.
 >
 > Want to contribute?
 CedarJS welcomes contributions and loves helping people become contributors.
 > You can edit this doc [here](https://github.com/cedarjs/cedarjs.com/blob/main/docs/connectionPooling.md).